TheFox/phpchat/README.md

 	To run PHPChat with an [MUA](https://github.com/TheFox/phpchat/wiki/GUI) interface run

 		./start-mua.sh

+	To run PHPChat only in daemon mode:

+		./start-daemon.sh

 ## Contribute
 You're welcome to contribute to this project.
 Fork this project at <https://github.com/TheFox/phpchat>.
 You should read GitHub's [How to Fork a Repo](https://help.github.com/articles/fork-a-repo).